AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Added time tag to :ref:`CSSArraySensorMsgPayload`
 - updated Eigen library to 3.4.0
 - updated OpenCV library to 4.5.5
+- Added documentation on using pre-commit formatters and clang formating

 Version 2.3.0 (April 5, 2024)